 13. Painted Wood Pallet Planter

 This painted pallet would make a pretty addition to your garden even without the plants!
-Using the larger size terra cotta pots, you can easily grow peppers, dwarf tomatoes, broccoli or cauliflower in this vertical garden.
+Using the larger size terra cotta pots, you can easily grow peppers, dwarf tomatoes, broccoli or cauliflower in this DIY vertical garden wall.

 Learn how Claire created this planter at pillarboxblue.com